phzwart/mcpweaver/docs/reasoning_engine.md

     3. Extract any required arguments from the user's query
     4. Provide clear reasoning for your choices

-    Respond with a JSON object containing:
+    Respond with a JSON object containing a step-based plan and confidence.
-    - "tools": Array of tool names to use (in order of execution)
-    - "arguments": Object with arguments for each tool
-    - "reasoning": Explanation of your logic and choices
-    - "confidence": Confidence level (0.0 to 1.0)

   user_prompt_template: "User query: {query}"
   json_extraction_regex: r'\{[^{}]*(?:\{[^{}]*\}[^{}]*)*\}'